PWidmann/Lone_Raider/README.md

 Character Controller with move and attack animations

-Custom object culling sytem for max performance on big maps
+Custom object culling sytem performance optimized for many objects on big maps

 Player map, progresses as the player unveils the world